 - Recipient, Outstanding Leadership Award, Rotary Waterloo, 2016

-- Certified Specialist in Municipal Law: Local Government/Land Use Planning and Development, Law Society of Upper Canada, 2013
+- Certified Specialist in Municipal Law: Local Government/Land Use Planning and Development, Law Society of Ontario, 2013

 - Recipient, Queen Elizabeth II Diamond Jubilee Medal, 2012